provrb/Logicgate-Rootkit/docs/README.md

 Interestingly, Windows treats this fake System32 directory just like the real Windows folder!
 Once you make that mock directory, look in your new Windows folder, it will also contain every single folder and file that's in the real Windows folder.

-You can't even make a text document in that folder or delete it from File Explorer, you must use PowerShell again.
+You can't make a text document in that folder or delete it from File Explorer, you must use PowerShell again.
 To get a better understanding, I recommend that you try it for yourself, it will help when trying to wrap your head around this information.